supahcraig/redpanda_basics/RedpandaConfigs/Listeners.md

 6. The reponse is the address & port corresponding to the PUBLIC listener (there will be multiple addresses/ports in the case of an actual cluster)  ==> `3.17.174.176:9093`

-Note that the `kafka_api_tls` listeners are defined such that public traffic requires TLS while private traffic does not require TLS.
+Note that the `kafka_api_tls` listeners are defined in the reference `redpanda.yaml` below such that public traffic requires TLS while private traffic does not require TLS.

 ## Console Integration